mgsloan/Haskell-Re-Syntaxed/builtinReflection.md

+NOTE: this is almost certainly an awful idea.
+Don't let its poor quality reflect badly on the others! (especially instance templates..)

 Edward Kmett's reflection package allows you to turn values into types.
 This lets you add in type-based configuration of instances, letting you do things like passing around explicit dictionaries.